owejow/spaced-repetition/docs/spaced-repetition-overview.md

-The above papers demonstrated that testing immediately folowing training showed superior performance and spaced practice is significantly superior to massed practice in terms of task performance.
+The above papers demonstrated that testing immediately folowing training showed superior performance and spaced practice is significantly superior to massed practice in terms of task performance. [[spaced-repetition-overview]]

 Spaced repetition software automates the tracking of memory states and efficient scheduling of reviews.
 Determining the optimal "short" intervals for